score-spec/score-compose/e2e-tests/README.md

 ## Running the tests locally

-Robotframework is a Python based generic testing framework.
+Robot Framework is a Python based generic testing framework.
 It is recommended to use a [Python virtual environment](https://docs.python.org/3/library/venv.html) to have a clean local setup.

 ### Environment setup